CalPlug/SparkyStrip/README.md

 Managed by: Linyi Xia and Prof. G.P.
 Li

-California Plug Load Research Center (CalPlug), California Institute of Telecommunications and Information Technology (Calit2), University of California, Irvine
+California Plug Load Research Center (CalPlug), California Institute of Telecommunications and Information Technology (Calit2), University of California, Irvine extending from a project in collaboration with The University of California, Davis.

-CalPlug acknowledges the support of Southern California Edison for the development of this work as part of the "EnergyChannel" project.

 Copyright (c) Regents of the University of California, 2015